What is malignant mesothelioma?

 - Mesotheliomas of the tunica vaginalis are very rare tumors that start in the covering layer of the testicles.

-Malignant mesotheliomas can also be classified into 3 main types based on how the cells are arranged when looked at under a microscope:
+Malignant mesotheliomas can also be classified into 3 main types based on how the cancer cells are arranged:

-- About 50% to 60% of mesotheliomas are epithelioid.
+- About half of mesotheliomas are epithelioid.
 This type tends to have a better outlook (prognosis) than the other types.

 - Mixed (biphasic) mesotheliomas have both epithelioid and sarcomatoid areas.
-They make up about 30% to 40% of mesotheliomas.
+They make up the remaining 30% to 40% of mesotheliomas.

 Benign tumors of the mesothelium